Multi-Domain Architecture

 sameSite: 'none'andsecure: trueon auth cookies

-This means a user who logs in on auth.example.com is automatically authenticated on cms.example.com and admin.example.com — no additional setup needed.
+This means a user who logs in on auth.example.com is automatically authenticated on cms.example.com, admin.example.com, and www.example.com — no additional setup needed.
+Apex aliases (e.g. example.com listed under aliasDomains) are recognized as already being the parent — they don't break shared-parent equality.

 Automatic Detection